comic

 Connecticut Clean Air Construction Initiative

 Air quality has a direct effect on human health and the environment.
-To help improve air quality in Greater New Haven, the Connecticut Department of Transportation (CTDOT) is implementing new methods for reducing emissions during the I-95 New Haven Harbor Crossing (NHHC) Corridor Improvement Program.
+To help improve air quality in Greater New Haven, the Connecticut Department of Transportation (CTDOT) implemented methods for reducing emissions during the I-95 New Haven Harbor Crossing Corridor Improvement (I-95 New Haven) Program.

 Benefits

-During construction on the I-95 NHHC Corridor Improvement Program, equipment used on highway contracts will be part of a pilot emissions reduction program for the State of Connecticut.
-Several factors make the area and timing ideal for this initiative:
+During construction on the I-95 New Haven Program, equipment used on highway contracts was part of a pilot emissions reduction program for the State of Connecticut.
+Several factors made the area and timing ideal for this initiative:

 Implementation

-CTDOT is requiring all contractors and sub-contractors to take part in the Connecticut Clean Air Construction Initiative.
+The CTDOT required all contractors and sub-contractors to take part in the Connecticut Clean Air Construction Initiative.

-Initial and monthly reporting by contractors will ensure the proper implementation of the Connecticut Clean Air Construction Initiative.
-Non-compliance will be enforced with a 24-hour notice to the contractor to improve a vehicle or remove it from a project.
+Initial and monthly reporting by contractors ensured the proper implementation of the Connecticut Clean Air Construction Initiative.
+Non-compliance was enforced with a 24-hour notice to the contractor to improve a vehicle or remove it from a project.

 Cost

-The cost of retrofitting equipment or using clean fuels is included in the general cost of the contract, as bid by each contractor.
-Whereas a contractor who owns equipment may be more likely to install the retrofit apparatus, one who rents equipment may opt to use clean fuels.
+The cost of retrofitting equipment or using clean fuels was included in the general cost of the contract, as bid by each contractor.
+Whereas a contractor who owned equipment may be more likely to install the retrofit apparatus, one who rented equipment may have opt to use clean fuels.

 Equipment Maintenance and Warranties

-On I-95 projects, no adverse operational problems or additional maintenance costs have been reported for construction equipment retrofitted with oxidation catalysts.
-With proper installation, and as long as a system is not stressed beyond its design limitations, equipment warranties are not affected by installation of retrofit products.
+On I-95 New Haven Program projects, no adverse operational problems or additional maintenance costs were reported for construction equipment retrofitted with oxidation catalysts.
+With proper installation, and as long as a system was not stressed beyond its design limitations, equipment warranties were not affected by installation of retrofit products.

 Looking Forward